navindasg/PDF_Search/README.md

 ```

 ## Running the Code
-- Place all of the desired PDFs in the folder  (Some testing files are in there and can be removed)
+- Place all of the desired PDFs in the folder pdf_input (Some testing files are in there and can be removed)
-- Run
-- Run
+- Run pdf_parser.py
-- Run
+- Run main.py

 ## Future Steps
 - I plan to do some more advanced testing and according prompt tuning.